lnilges/1600-Final-Project/README.md

 ### **Title:** Binary Number Conversions Tutorial
 ### **Author:** Lani Nilges
-### **Summary:** The purpose of this tutorial is to learn how to perform binary number conversion and its importance
+### **Summary:** This tutorial explains what binary numbers are, their importance, how to convert binary to other number systems, and how to perform binary math operations.
-### **Target Audience:** Students or individuals who want to learn more about binary number conversion and basic information technology concepts.
+### **Target Audience:** Students or individuals who want to learn more about binary numbers, conversion, and math operations.

 ### Table of Contents